wolvery/react-final-project/README.md

-# MyReads Project
+# REACT: MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR
+This is a project from Udacity to put in practice everything that we have learned so far.
+In this project you are going to see the functional and classed components.
+Functional Components are appropriate when they are going to be stateless.
+[Here is some good reason to use functional components when there is a chance](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc)

+Besides these two option to write a component in react, you can see in this project the use of React-router and the apropriate moment to use external fetch.

+## How to Instal and use

-To get started developing right away:
+To get started :

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+To access:

+* Access the link provided while performing `npm install`

 ## What You're Getting
 ```bash